Skip to Content

 easier to insert the scope.
 Shortly before the test begins, an intravenous

 (IV) line will be placed in a vein in your arm.
 You will get pain medicine

 sedative through the IV during the test.
 You may also

-be given an antibiotic through the IV.
+get an antibiotic through the IV.

-You will be asked to lie on
+You will need to lie on

 tongue out of the way.
 You may be asked to swallow to help move the tube along.